Nova team process¶

-- 14.0.3 two weeks after milestone 3, adds only bug fixes (and updates
+14.0.3 two weeks after milestone 3, adds only bug fixes (and updates to RPC versions?)

 We are currently watching Ironic to see how their use of semver goes, and see what lessons need to be learnt before we look to maybe apply this technique during M.

-This is a look at moving forward this effort:
+This is a look at moving forward the support matrix effort.

 The things we need to cover:

-- note what is tested, and how often that test passes (via 3rd party
+note what is tested, and how often that test passes (via 3rd party CI, or otherwise)